tmm/www/blog/_posts/2016-09-11-chernoff-fish.md

 Humans are innately bad at understanding high dimensional data.
 After all, our world only includes *three* dimensions.
 If you don't believe me---think about what a *four* dimensional sphere looks like.
 (Then [check out this gif](https://upload.wikimedia.org/wikipedia/en/c/c7/4dSphere01t.gif).)

-This dimensional *deficit* impaires our ability to make informed decision about important everyday things, like finance.
-How you compare two mutal funds---when you look past their rate of return---becomes like comparing two unknown foods by their nutrition facts and ingredients.
+This dimensional *deficit* impairs our ability to make informed decision about important everyday things, like finance.
+How you compare two mutual funds---when you look past their rate of return---becomes like comparing two unknown foods by their nutrition facts and ingredients.

 > What if you used an already recognizable object seen in nature to describe fund characteristics?